nodejs/node/doc/api/process.md

 }

 main().then(console.log);
-// resolveAfterResolved: Resolve was called more than once.
-// Promise { 'First call' } 'Swallowed resolve'
+// resolve: Promise { 'First call' } 'Swallowed resolve'
-// rejectAfterResolved: Reject was called after resolve.
-// Promise { 'First call' } Error: Swallowed reject
+// reject: Promise { 'First call' } Error: Swallowed reject
 //     at Promise (*)
 //     at new Promise (<anonymous>)
 //     at main (*)